Affordable

 FAQs

-EN 17272 is a widely used standard to evaluate biocidal action of automated airborne disinfection systems.
-It determines the efficacy of systems against a wide range of microorganisms including bacteria, mycobacteria, bacterial spores, fungi, yeast, viruses, and bacteriophages.
-To meet compliance to EN 17272 standard, test results must achieve log reduction values given in the above table.
+EN 17272 is a widely used standard to evaluate the biocidal action of automated airborne disinfection systems.
+It determines the efficacy of systems against a wide range of microorganisms including bacteria, mycobacteria, bacterial spores, fungi, yeast, viruses and bacteriophages.
+Compliance with this standard requires test results to achieve log reduction values given in the above table.

 Contact us for more information